A New Hard Fork of Bitcoin

 In contrast, Bitcoin took a more reasonable path: 0% premine at genesis, 87.5% of the coins released continuously over 12 years.
 This punishes latecomers appropriately, but not so much that they leave the coalition.
 The Bitcoin UTXO set (unlike its Altcoin counterparts) has “moral glue” holding it together – those who bought Bitcoin, partly embrace a shared vision [of an alternative to banking].
 It is a team effort.

 We now turn to Ethereum – the #2 coin.
 It has differentiated itself [from Bitcoin].
 Proof of stake; frequent hard forks (ie “mandatory upgrades”); account model (vs UTXO); aggressive culture (vs conservative); fast block times; uncle blocks rewarded; higher node costs (and less discipline in capping node costs); Turing-complete EVM scripting.
 All of those changes… are bad.
-Ethereum exists because developers want to create stuff and have fun (which is good) – but drivechain is better for that.
+Ethereum exists because developers want to create stuff and have fun (which is understandable) – but drivechain is better for that.
 Drivechain has no gas fees.
-And your project does not have to share a chain (or a fee-rate) with any other chain/contract.
+Each L2 has its own chain, and does not share a chain (nor a fee-rate) with any other chain/contract.

 So – there has been a depressing lack of seriousness among the Altcoins.
-A handful – Ethereum, Monero, Namecoin – have an actual vision for the world.
+A handful – Ethereum, Monero, Namecoin, zCash – have an actual vision for the world.
 The rest are just get-rich-quick schemes, or hobbyist projects.

-12. What can we do, to convince you not to go through with this?
+12. What would convince you NOT to go through with this hard fork?

 Bip300 is an opt-in, reversible, soft fork.
 With the CUSF client, miners can start/stop it at any time.
-Plus, this (hopefully) gets them more money – much more money.
+Plus, Bip300 (hopefully) gets them more money – much more money.